Racine Reckless Driving Lawyer

 What is 'great bodily harm' for reckless driving felony purposes?

 Defined in § 939.22(14) as bodily injury that creates a substantial risk of death, serious permanent disfigurement, or protracted loss or impairment of any bodily function or organ.
-The classification matters: simple injury keeps the case at misdemeanor § 346.62; great bodily harm elevates it to a Class I felony under § 940.24.
+The classification matters: ordinary bodily harm keeps the case at the criminal tier under § 346.62(3); great bodily harm elevates it to a Class H felony under § 346.62(4).
 This element is heavily contested at preliminary hearing.

 Why Choose Cafferty